Michael Elphick: Personal life

 Elphick met his long-term partner, schoolteacher Julia Alexander, in 1963 and remained with her until her death from cancer in 1996.
-The couple had a daughter, Kate.
+The couple had a daughter.

 For many years Elphick struggled with alcoholism.
 He made the first of many attempts to stop drinking in 1988.
 He sought help from Alcoholics Anonymous in the early 1990s, although he admitted he was still drinking in 1993.
 In 1996, he admitted that he had begun drinking heavily again and also contemplated suicide after the death of his partner of 33 years.
-However he rallied and returned to the stage in Loot.
+However, he rallied and returned to the stage in Loot.

-The actor also confessed to having taken cocaine and once, while high on drugs, grabbing a shotgun and chasing a gang of thugs after he had been carjacked near his villa in Portugal.
+He also confessed to having taken cocaine and once, while high on drugs, grabbing a shotgun and chasing a gang of thugs after he had been carjacked near his villa in Portugal.

-During the late eighties and early nineties, he had a brief, but ultimately unsuccessful business interest in The White Swan public house at Henley-in-Arden.

 Elphick was admitted to the Priory Hospital in Roehampton, in an attempt to beat his addictions.
-Reports of his alcohol abuse persisted, however, and during his brief spell on EastEnders during 2001, it was reported that the BBC was considering dropping his character if his drinking was not curtailed.
+Reports of his alcohol abuse persisted, however, and during his brief spell on EastEnders in 2001, it was reported that the BBC was considering dropping his character if his drinking was not curtailed.

 Death

 On 7 September 2002, Elphick died of a heart attack complicated by his drinking problem.
 He had collapsed at his home in Willesden Green, London, after complaining of pains.
-He was rushed to hospital where he died, aged 55, shortly before his 56th birthday.
+He was rushed to hospital where he died shortly before his 56th birthday.

 His funeral was held at Chichester Crematorium.